compbel/SMiTH/README.md

    * ``tokenPos``   the index of the token of a sequence header in the fasta file with the population ID.
 E.g., for the sequence header `>N614|56|100.0`, it is equal `2` (we want to separate `56`).
 If you do not use diversity in the algorithm, set `tokenPos = NaN`.
 ### Example
 ```
-filePhylo=../input example/tree16.csv
+dir_name=tree16
+filePhylo=../input/tree16.csv
 nSamp=200
 constr=convexMaxCompact
 timeLimit=500
-fileSeq=../input example/sequence_data16.fasta
+fileSeq=../input/sequence_data16.fasta
 delimeter=|
 tokenPos=2
 ```

 ### **Expected Output**
-This part describes the **output files/variables** that the user will obtain **after running the tool**.
+This section describes the output files and variables generated after running the tool.
+Once the model completes, all results will be saved as CSV files in the output directory such as ouput/dir_name/.

  * ``originSamp``   origins (i.e., migration site corresponding to the root of the phylogeny) for sampled trees.
 Can be used to analyze migration directionality if needed.
  * ``consensus``   consensus matrix of the sample, i.e., `consensus(i,j)` is the frequency of sampled migration trees with vertices _i_ and _j_ being adjacent.